Genie (Girls' Generation song)

-"Genie" (Korean: 소원을 말해봐; RR: Sowoneul malhaebwa) is a song recorded by South Korean girl group Girls' Generation for their second extended play (EP) of the same name (2009).
-It was released on June 22, 2009, as a single from the EP.
-Written by Yoo Young-jin, and composed by Dsign Music, Fridolin Nordso and Yoo Young-jin, the song is the group's first collaboration with Western composers and producers, which was later encouraged towards their future music.
+"Genie" (Korean: 소원을 말해봐; RR: Sowoneul malhaebwa) is a song recorded by South Korean girl group Girls' Generation for their second extended play (EP) of the same name (2009), released on June 22, 2009.
+Written and composed by Dsign Music, Fridolin Nordsø and produced by Yoo Young-jin, the song is the group's first collaboration with Western composers and producers.

 Musically, "Genie" carried on the group's phase of bubblegum pop music from their debut.
 Lyrically, the song discusses the elements of love and relationships, alongside granting the wishes of their partner.
 It received generally positive reviews from music critics, many of whom highlighted the track as one of the highlights on the EP.
 The single was well received domestically, achieving the top spots on music programs Inkigayo and Music Bank.

 A Japanese-language version of the song was recorded for the group's eponymous Japanese debut album and was released as their debut single in Japan on September 8, 2010.
 It was a commercial success in the country, peaking at number four on the Oricon Singles Chart and number eight on the RIAJ Digital Track Chart.
-The single received certifications by the Recording Industry Association of Japan on three platforms–physical sales (gold), digital sales (platinum), and chaku-uta (platinum).
+The single received certifications by the Recording Industry Association of Japan on three platforms—physical sales (gold), digital sales (platinum), and chaku-uta (platinum).
 The song was included on the setlists of Girls' Generation's several concert tours, including Into the New World (2010), The First Japan Arena Tour (2011), and Girls' Generation Tour (2011).